Otoe-Missouria Day

 Where will tribal members be staying?

 We have reserved family-style cabins at Mahoney State Park as well as hotel-style rooms in the Peter Kiewit Lodge for elders and/or individuals needing accessibility accommodations.
+Cabins sleep 2-6 people and have a kitchen.
+Lodge rooms are basically hotel rooms inside a large lodge building that has a restaurant.
+Both locations have ample parking.
+There is a grocery store and gas stations nearby in Ashland, Neb.

 Where are the events?